 There are 8 UNESCO World Heritage Sites in Vietnam.
 There are 5 cultural sites on the list, while 2 are natural ones.
 The last one is a mixed site.
 The first UNESCO site was inscribed in 1993.
+Read on for more information on how to visit these beautiful Vietnamese UNESCO sites located in Southeast Asia.

 Central Sector of the Imperial Citadel of Thang Long – Hanoi (2010)